hzz0024/hzz0024.github.io/_posts/2020/2020-09-24-SNP_annotation.markdown

 |UTR_3_PRIME	            | 	4	  | 4.167%  |
 |UTR_5_PRIME	 	        |   1	  | 1.042%  |

 Here I only focused on the mumber of SNP in the exon regions, which is 12.
-Among them,

 |Type (alphabetical order) |   Count  | Percent |
 |--------------------------|----------|---------|